[ Printer Friendly Version ] [ Report Abuse ]

 Sophie was taken aback.
 Rather than consider what the woman’s request might mean, her eyes drifted back down to child-Tristan on the floor.
 Whatever was playing the still-moving image had slipped partially out of the shattered glass.
 It was as thin as paper, otherwise indistinguishable from an ordinary photograph.

-“I—” began Sophie, avoiding the woman’s blood-shot eyes.
+“I—” Sophie avoided the woman’s blood-shot eyes.
 “I go to school here in London with Amy, and Amy… Amy went to primary school with Tristan, yeah?
-I know Tristan… I know him through Amy,” she stammered, not sure what information precisely was being solicited.
+I know Tristan… through Amy?”

-“Eddie!” called the woman, more scared than angry.
+“Eddie!” the woman called, appearing more scared than angry.
 “Eddie!
 Tristan!"

-Tristan’s mother stepped over the shards of glass and gently took Sophie’s arm, leading her back down the hall and around the corner.
+Tristan’s mother stepped over the shards of glass and took Sophie’s arm in a gentle hand, leading her back down the hall and around the corner.

-“I’m sorry,” she continued.
-“I don’t mean to frighten you, you aren’t in any trouble it’s just… it’s just Tristan hadn’t told us anyone was staying over.”
-The woman's voice was becoming more calm as she began to take charge.
+“I’m sorry,” she continued, her voice firm yet kind as she took control.
+“I don’t mean to frighten you and you aren’t in any trouble it’s just… it’s just Tristan hadn’t told us anyone was staying over.”

-As they approached the stairway, Tristan’s mother rapped on his door, and gestured for Sophie to proceed down the stairs.
-Tristan’s face appeared groggily, but grew somber at once.
-His mother said nothing, and continued to lead Sophie down the stairs.
-Sophie glanced up to see ‘Eddie’ emerge from around the corner in a robe, his hair a mess from sleep, a mask of confusion on what appeared an otherwise kindly face.
+As they approached the stairway she rapped on his door and gestured for Sophie to proceed down the steps.
+Tristan’s groggy face emerged before growing somber at once.
+His mother said nothing and continued to lead Sophie down the stairs.
+Glancing up she saw ‘Eddie’ turn the corner in a bathrobe, his light hair a mess from sleep and a mask of confusion on what appeared an otherwise friendly face.

-Tristan’s mother steered Sophie into a sitting room that appeared equal parts average and bizarre, as though someone from the middle-ages had decorated with an Ikea catalogue.
-Modern looking chairs and sofas were arranged in front of the fireplace, but feathered quills, ink-wells, and scrolls of parchment littered the coffee table.
-Flanking the hearth were two bookshelves, housing both glossy paperbacks and ancient, leather-bound volumes.
+Tristan’s mother steered Sophie into a sitting room that appeared equal parts average and bizarre, as though someone from the middle-ages had decorated with an Ikea catalog.
+Modern-looking chairs and sofas had been arranged in front of the fireplace while feathered quills, ink-wells, and scrolls of parchment littered the coffee table.
+Two bookshelves flanked the hearth, housing both glossy paperbacks and ancient, leather-bound volumes.
 On the mantle Sophie saw a number of strange instruments, like the clever toys that decorated office desks, only antique looking.
-Last of all, Sophie let herself puzzle over the fireplace where hung, what appeared to be, a large, pewter cauldron.
+Last of all, Sophie let herself puzzle over the fireplace where hung what appeared to be a large, pewter cauldron.

 “There then, have a seat, I’ll make you a cup of tea.”
-Tristan’s mother headed off to the kitchen, but turned back just as quickly, clearly frantic.
+Tristan’s mother headed off to the kitchen but turned back just as quickly.
 “I’m so sorry, where are my manners, I’m Mary.
 What’s your name dear?”

-“This here is my husband.
+“This is my husband.
 Tristan’s father,” Mary added unnecessarily.

-“Eddie dear,” said Mary, “why don’t you have a seat too, I’ll make you a cup of tea as well.”
+“Eddie dear, why don’t you have a seat too, I’ll make you a cup of tea as well.”

-Mary strode back toward the kitchen and Sophie heard her whisper angrily up the stairs at her son.
-Sophie got the distinct impression Eddie was meant to watch her, lest Sophie flee.
+Mary strode back toward the kitchen and Sophie heard her hiss something up the stairs at her son.
+Sophie got the distinct impression Eddie was meant to watch her lest she flee.

-“So sorry, Sophie, for all the anxiousness,” said Eddie.
+“So sorry, Sophie, for all the anxiousness,” Eddie said.
 “You see, my wife and I do very confidential work for the government.
 Developing technology and that.
 Tristan knows we’ve got loads of—oh thank you dear.”
-Mary was back already with two mugs of steaming tea.
-She seemed to consider, frowning slightly, before handing each of them a mug.
+Mary was back already with two steaming mugs, pausing for a moment to consider each with a frown before passing them over.
 “Anyway,” Eddie went on.
 “We’ve got loads of stuff round the house, confidential government projects, all very hush-hush.”

-Sophie listened politely, blowing on her tea, but still utterly bewildered by Eddie’s casual tone.
+Sophie listened politely, blowing on her tea, but still felt baffled by Eddie’s casual tone.
+“Those moving… photographs?”